ProunceDev/MultiTest/README.md

  - Then run `python main.py`.
  - Enjoy!

+ *Other OSes*

+ - MultiTest currently only supports windows, but if you are willing to work with me we could bring MultiTest to your platform.

 ## **TODO:**

 - Refactor `settings.py` to use the `configparser` library for configuration management.